simonedimaria/HOAH/ctf-writeups/intigriti-challenges/1223/README.md

 ## 1.2) Technologies

-One of the first things we look at are technologies, insidious CVEs and known bugs could give us an easy win.
+One of the first things we look at are technologies; insidious CVEs and known bugs could give us an easy win.

 ![wappalyzer](./assets/wappalyzer.png)

 Unfortunately, not this time, since Wappalyzer tell us that PHP version is `7.4.33`, which is the latest for the [PHP 7.x branch](https://www.php.net/ChangeLog-7.php).
 However, it's still PHP 7 and not 8, something to keep in mind.

-As a second note of interest, the author of the challenge was kind enough to also give us the version used by Smarty - a well known template engine for PHP - which turns out to be `4.3.4`; which once again, is the [latest release of the project](https://github.com/smarty-php/smarty/releases) without known security bugs.
+As a second note of interest, the author of the challenge was kind enough to also give us the version used by Smarty - a well known template engine for PHP - which turns out to be `4.3.4`.
+Once again, this version is the [latest release of the project](https://github.com/smarty-php/smarty/releases) without known security bugs.
 ## 1.3) Source code analysis

 As mentioned previously, we are kindly provided with the source code of the challenge, so let's take a look: